Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications

 Not all medications that may interact with ritonavir-boosted nirmatrelvir are included in Box 2.
 Deviation from the recommended strategies may be appropriate in certain clinical scenarios.

-b For patients at very high risk of thrombosis (e.g., those who received a coronary stent within the past 6 weeks), consider prescribing an alternative antiplatelet (e.g., prasugrel, if clinically appropriate) or an alternative COVID-19 therapy.
+b For patients with a very high risk of thrombosis (e.g., those who received a coronary stent within the past 6 weeks), consider prescribing an alternative antiplatelet (e.g., prasugrel, if clinically appropriate) or an alternative COVID-19 therapy.

 c Some PDE5 inhibitors are used to treat both PAH and erectile dysfunction; however, the doses used to treat PAH are higher than those used for erectile dysfunction.
 Because of this, and because PDE5 inhibitors are used chronically in patients with PAH, coadministration with ritonavir-boosted nirmatrelvir is contraindicated in these patients.
 PDE5 inhibitors can be coadministered with ritonavir-boosted nirmatrelvir in patients with erectile dysfunction, though the dose of the PDE5 inhibitor should be adjusted.

 d Ritonavir-boosted nirmatrelvir may increase concentrations of some chemotherapeutic agents, leading to an increased potential for drug toxicities.
 Some chemotherapeutic agents may decrease the effectiveness of ritonavir-boosted nirmatrelvir.
-Please refer to the FDA EUA fact sheet for ritonavir-boosted nirmatrelvir and the prescribing information for the chemotherapeutic agent and consult the patient’s specialist provider.
+Please refer to the FDA prescribing information for ritonavir-boosted nirmatrelvir and the prescribing information for the chemotherapeutic agent and consult the patient’s specialist provider.
 The University Health Network/Kingston Health Sciences Centre is an additional resource for evaluating drug-drug interactions for chemotherapeutic agents.

-e For patients who are at high risk of arterial or venous thrombosis (e.g., those who had a stroke within the past 3 months with a CHA2DS2-VASc score of 7–9 or a pulmonary embolism within the past month), consult the primary or specialty provider and consider using an alternative anticoagulant (e.g., LMWH) or an alternative COVID-19 therapy.
+e For patients with a high risk of arterial or venous thrombosis (e.g., those who had a stroke within the past 3 months with a CHA2DS2-VASc score of 7–9 or a pulmonary embolism within the past month), consult the patient’s primary or specialty provider and consider using an alternative anticoagulant (e.g., LMWH) or an alternative COVID-19 therapy.
 For patients with a lower risk of arterial or venous thrombosis, clinicians may consider administering low-dose aspirin while rivaroxaban is being withheld.

 f The use of another COVID-19 therapy may need to be considered.
-These immunosuppressants have significant drug-drug interaction potential with ritonavir, and they should not be used if close monitoring, including therapeutic drug monitoring, is not feasible.
-Consult a patient’s specialist providers before coadministering these immunosuppressants with ritonavir-boosted nirmatrelvir.
+These immunosuppressants have significant drug-drug interaction potential with ritonavir, and they should not be used if close monitoring, including therapeutic drug monitoring (i.e., measuring drug concentrations), is not feasible.
+Consult the patient’s specialist providers before coadministering these immunosuppressants with ritonavir-boosted nirmatrelvir.
 See the American Society of Transplantation statement for more information.

 h The guidance on managing drug-drug interactions between certain benzodiazepines and ritonavir-boosted nirmatrelvir can vary significantly between product information resources.
 Note that abrupt discontinuation or rapid dose reduction of benzodiazepines may precipitate an acute withdrawal reaction.4 The risk is greatest for patients who have been using high doses of benzodiazepines over an extended period.